Contribution to EU Youth Wiki: non-programme countries

 The Youth Wiki is Europe's online encyclopaedia in the area of national youth policies.
 The platform is a comprehensive database of national structures, policies and actions supporting young people.
 It covers the eight main fields of action identified in the 2010-2018 EU Youth Strategy: education and training, employment and entrepreneurship, health and well-being, participation, voluntary activities, social inclusion, youth and the world, and creativity and culture.

-It covers 27 countries: Austria, the three communities of Belgium, Croatia, Cyprus, Czech Republic, Estonia, Finland, “the former Yugoslav Republic of Macedonia”, France, Germany, Hungary, Iceland, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Turkey, United Kingom (England, Northern Ireland, Scotland and Wales).
+Currently, 29 countries participate in the Youth Wiki: Austria, the three communities of Belgium, Croatia, Cyprus, Czech Republic, Estonia, Finland, North Macedonia, France, Germany, Hungary, Iceland, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Turkey, United Kingom (England, Northern Ireland, Scotland and Wales).

 Click here to learn more and access the country information: https://eacea.ec.europa.eu/national-policies/en/youthwiki

 As agreed by the two partner institutions, the EU-CoE youth partnership contributes to the EU Youth Wiki project by collecting knowledge from countries in East and Southeast Europe not part of the Erasmus + programme.

 All reference to Kosovo, whether to the territory, institutions or population, in this text shall be understood in full compliance with United Nations Security Council Resolution 1244 and without prejudice to the status of Kosovo.